 A lot of people believe that email marketing is dead in the age of social media.
 Others argue that social media is highly overrated and that we should rely on email marketing instead.
-The response to both these groups I always give is ‘why can’t we just them both?’
+The response to both these groups always is ‘why can’t we just use them both?’
 For seriously, together they can be far more effective than they can be separate – a real case of the combination being better than its parts.

 This is down to the fact that each has a different advantage.
 When you use social media it is far easier to engage with new customers.
 This is because you can approach them through shares and other paid advertisement campaigns.
 Email marketing, in the meantime, has proven 40 times more effective at getting new customers.
 Why is that?
 Because the people that you approach have already decided they trust you enough to sign up and are therefore far more likely to read the entirety of the emails you send them.